websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/advanced-web-content-api.md

 | --- | --- |
 | $1 | `siteId` |

-This code shows the JSON output from the script.
+Below is the JSON output from the script.
 Notice this information:

 - There are two different templates in this JSON output: `"name": "Foo"` and `"name": "Goo"`.
 - The `contentStructureId` field indicates the Web Content Structure linked to the Template.